Ilusion9/teamflash-protection-sm/README.md

 # ConVars
 ```
-sm_no_team_flash 1 // Determine whether players should be protected by team flashes or not.
+sm_noteamflash 1 // Determine whether players should be protected by team flashes or not.
 ```